 CITY ENTRANCE AND VILLAGE SIGNS

-General
+I. General

 A. Two types of signs are approved for various interior and exterior entrances to the City.

-B. One sign will be known as the City entrance sign as depicted by the attached diagram.
-This sign will be used at locations of exterior entrance to the City, i.e., entering the City from another jurisdiction.
+B. One sign shall be known as the City entrance sign as depicted by the attached diagram.
+This sign shall be used at locations of exterior entrance to the City, i.e., entering the City from another jurisdiction.

-C. A second sign, the village sign, also depicted by the attachment, will be used to identify various interior entrances to specific areas of the City such as Corona del Mar, etc.
+C. A second sign, the village sign, also depicted by the attachment, shall be used to identify various interior entrances to specific areas of the City such as Corona del Mar, etc.

+II.
 Cost Sharing of Sign Manufacture